proycon/analiticcl/README.md

 hello ; world	1.1
 ```

+This means that if the words "hello world" appear as a solution a text/sentence, its total variant score will be boosted by 1.1, effectively preferring this solution over others.

 Note that the words also need to be in a lexicon you provide for a rule to work.
 You can express disjunctions using the
 pipe character, as follows: